Ramon-Projects/Evil-Mario/README.md

 __*Please dont troll anyone with this, atleast not without permission.*__

-To install; Download the code as a .ZIP, unzip, and move the folder "MarioHead" to C:\.
+To install; Download the code as a .ZIP, unzip, and move the folder "MarioHead" to the C: drive.